Related

 It should be noted that the inflationary environment and incidence of extreme poverty in Nigeria, with high-fees for traditional cross-border payments and the prevalence of remittances into Nigeria are conditions substantially different from those in the United Kingdom.

 This, despite the Nigerian central bank having banned banks and other financial institutions from dealing with or facilitating payments to cryptocurrency exchanges.
-Circular to Banks and other Financial Institutions on virtual currency operations in Nigeria (PDF)

 Central Bank of Nigeria